Joachim Gauck

-He was nominated as the candidate of the SPD and the Greens for President of Germany in the 2010 election, but lost in the third ballot to Christian Wulff, the candidate of the government coalition.
-His candidacy was met by significant approval of the population and the media; Der Spiegel described him as "the better President" and the Bild called him "the president of hearts."
-Later, after Christian Wulff stepped down, Gauck was elected as president with 991 of 1228 votes in the Federal Convention in the 2012 election, as a nonpartisan consensus candidate of the CDU, the CSU, the FDP, the SPD and the Greens.
+Gauck was nominated as a candidate in the 2010 presidential election but, despite his popularity, lost in the third ballot to Christian Wulff.
+After Wulff stepped down, Gauck was elected as president in the 2012 German presidential election.
 A son of a survivor of a Soviet Gulag, Gauck's political life was formed by his own family's experiences with totalitarianism.
-Gauck was a founding signatory of the Prague Declaration on European Conscience and Communism, together with Václav Havel and other statesmen, and of the Declaration on Crimes of Communism.
-He has called for increased awareness of communist crimes in Europe, and for the necessity of delegitimizing the communist era.
-As president, he was a proponent of "an enlightened anti-communism" and he has underlined the illegitimacy of communist rule in East Germany.
-He is the author and co-author of several books, including The Black Book of Communism.
-His 2012 book Freedom: A Plea calls for the defense of freedom and human rights around the globe.
-He has been described by Chancellor Angela Merkel as a "true teacher of democracy" and a "tireless advocate of freedom, democracy, and justice."
-The Wall Street Journal has described him as "the last of a breed: the leaders of protest movements behind the Iron Curtain who went on to lead their countries after 1989."
+Gauck was a founding signatory of the Prague Declaration on European Conscience and Communism and the Declaration on Crimes of Communism.
+He has called for increased awareness of Communist crimes and delegitimising Communist rule in East Germany.

+He is also the author and co-author of several books, including The Black Book of Communism and Freedom: A Plea (2012).
 He has received numerous honours, including the 1997 Hannah Arendt Prize.